 Who Needs an Elevation Certificate?

-Structures built in a Special Flood Hazard Area must have a FEMA Elevation Certificate to prove that the structure meets elevation requirements.
+Structures built in a Special Flood Hazard Area (Flood Zone) must have a FEMA Elevation Certificate to prove that the structure meets elevation requirements.
 This includes A, AE, AH, AO and Coastal High Hazard Areas known as VE or V zones.
 A FEMA Elevation Certificate is required prior to vertical construction, before the first permanent horizontal member is placed.
 A final construction Elevation Certificate is also required.
+Additional certificates are required for Coastal A Zone and VE zoned structures.

 Elevation Certificates can be prepared by local, licensed surveyors.